Key takeaways

 There are two main types of life insurance:

-Finally, consider disability insurance.
+You may also want to consider disability insurance.
 If you or your partner became unable to work due to an accident, illness or injury, it would have a big effect on your family income.
 Disability insurance would cover a portion of the income loss, helping your family stay on an even keel during what may be a difficult time.

 One important task is to review your beneficiary designations on any retirement accounts, such as a 401(k) or an IRA.
 The beneficiaries you list on these accounts supersede any designations in your will and trusts, so it’s important to update them as your life changes.